-It is preferred that students have a separate change of clothes and shoes for Physical Education class.
+It is prefered that students have a separate change of clothes and shoes for Physical Education class.
 Shorts, T-shirts, and sweat suits are all suitable attire.
+When indoors, students are expected to wear clean, non-marking, shoes for gym classes.
+Students are expected to come prepared for outdoor activities for gym classes as well.